Serial time-encoded amplified microscopy: Principle of operation

-The basic principle involve two steps both performed optically.
+The basic principle involves two steps both performed optically.
 In the first step, the spectrum of a broadband optical pulse is converted by a spatial disperser into a rainbow that illuminates the target.
 Here the rainbow pulse consists of many subpulses of different colors (frequencies), indicating that the different frequency components (colors) of the rainbow pulse are incident onto different spatial coordinates on the object.
 Therefore, the spatial information (image) of the object is encoded into the spectrum of the resultant reflected or transmitted rainbow pulse.
 The image-encoded reflected or transmitted rainbow pulse returns to the same spatial disperser or enters another spatial disperser to combine the colors of the rainbow back into a single pulse.
 Here STEAM's shutter speed or exposure time corresponds to the temporal width of the rainbow pulse.
 In the second step, the spectrum is mapped into a serial temporal signal that is stretched in time using dispersive Fourier transform to slow it down such that it can be digitized in real-time.
-The time stretch happens inside a dispersive fiber that is pumped to create internal Raman amplification.
+The time stretch happens inside a dispersive fibre that is pumped to create internal Raman amplification.
 Here the image is optically amplified by stimulated Raman scattering to overcome the thermal noise level of the detector.
-The amplified time stretched serial image stream is detected by a single-pixel photodetector and the image is reconstructed in the digital domain.
+The amplified time-stretched serial image stream is detected by a single-pixel photodetector and the image is reconstructed in the digital domain.
 Subsequent pulses capture repetitive frames hence the laser pulse repetition rate corresponds to the frame rate of STEAM.
-The second is known as the time stretch analog-to-digital converter, otherwise known as the time stretch recording scope (TiSER).
+The second is known as the time stretch analogue-to-digital converter, otherwise known as the time stretch recording scope (TiSER).